judysitero/judysitero/README.md

 ### Hi there 👋 I'm Judy!
-I am a Data Scientist!
+I'm a Data Scientist who specializes in Machine Learning Engineering.
 <!--
 **judysitero/judysitero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.